Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Introduction

 The design of KGW emphasizes easy detection of watermarked texts.
 However, this approach often compromises the semantic coherence of the texts, as highlighted in \citet{lee2023wrote}.
 One primary cause of this issue is that KGW uses a constant splitting ratio and watermark logit across all tokens, without taking into account the context and semantics of the specific token being generated.
 For instance, given the prefix ``The sun rises in the", it is highly probable that the next token to be generated should be ``east''.
 But KGW's watermarking mechanism might not choose ``east'' if the splitting ratio is low and the watermark logit is high.
 A lower splitting ratio results in a smaller number of words being added to the green list, thus significantly reducing the chances of including the word ``east'' in it.
 On the other hand, a higher watermark logit raises the probability of choosing a token from this list.
 Consequently, it becomes highly unlikely for ``east'' to be selected as the next token for generation, which will significantly impact the semantic coherence of the text.
 To mitigate this issue, adjusting the splitting ratio and watermark logit is necessary, perhaps by increasing the splitting ratio or decreasing the watermark logit.
 Unfortunately, KGW lacks such an adaptive mechanism.
 Conversely, if KGW utilizes a low, constant splitting ratio and a small, uniform watermark logit for every token to maintain semantic integrity, this approach may hinder the watermark's detectability.
 Hence, it is crucial to adaptively assign token-specific values for these hyperparameters, simultaneously ensuring high detectability while maintaining semantic integrity.
-Some works have been proposed to improve the semantic coherence of watermarked texts. \citet{liu2023semantic} introduce a semantically invariant watermarking method that ensures a high correlation between the watermark logits and input text embeddings, consequently enhancing semantic performance. \citet{kuditipudi2023robust} reduce the semantics distortion by ensuring an unbiased distribution of tokens before and after watermarking, using an exponential minimum sampling strategy which can positively influence semantics.
+Some works have been proposed to improve the semantics of watermarked texts. \citet{lee2023wrote} proposes a selective watermarking strategy to preserve semantics by adding watermarks only to high-entropy tokens while preserving the original logits for low-entropy tokens. \citet{kuditipudi2023robust} reduce the semantics distortion by ensuring an unbiased distribution of tokens before and after watermarking, using an exponential minimum sampling strategy which can positively influence semantics.
 However, these works face challenges in enhancing both detectability and semantic coherence at the same time: improving one aspect frequently compromises the other.